aria-ml/dataeval/docs/reference/about.md

 # About

-The Data-Analysis Metrics Library, or DAML, focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.
+The Data-Analysis Metrics Library, or DataEval, focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.

 ## Data Analytics

-The scope of data analytics is very broad, but as DAML is developed, we look for impactful metrics such as the ones below as a guide towards feature development.
+The scope of data analytics is very broad, but as DataEval is developed, we look for impactful metrics such as the ones below as a guide towards feature development.

 :::{include} ../../README.md
 :start-after: <!-- start about -->